a4lg/ffuzzy/README.md

     will be preserved).
 Enabling this feature enables unsafe Rust code (although unsafe/safe code share the most using macros).
 *   `unchecked`
-    This feature exposes `unsafe` functions and methods that doesn't check the validity of the input.
+    This feature exposes `unsafe` functions and methods that don't check the validity of the input.
 This is a subset of `unsafe` that exposes `unsafe` functionalities but does not switch the program to use the unsafe Rust.
 *   `nightly`